File your Paperwork!

 I’m scared of a system that puts profit above comfort and closure.

-“For dying patients and their families, preparation does not preclude hope; it merely frames it.” – Steinhauser et al. “In search of a good death: observations of patients, families, and providers.”
-Ann Intern Med.
-2000
+“For dying patients and their families, preparation does not preclude hope; it merely frames it.” – From “In Search of a Good Death: Observations of Patients, Families, and Providers,” K E Steinhauser 1, E C Clipp, M McNeilly, N A Christakis, L M McIntyre, J A Tulsky

 “Everybody talks about death with dignity,” my dad says, “but that’s not for me.
 If I cared about dignity, I wouldn’t have lived my life the way I have.”